 What to do About It

 Of course, your best bet is to replace the system with a properly-sized one.
 If this isn’t possible, you still have some options, though.
+You can find the average cost to replace your air conditioning unit by clicking on the link provided.

 You can somewhat compensate for an oversized AC unit by installing a standalone humidifier.
 If your unit comes with a variable-speed blower, you may also be able to adjust it.
 You may also be able to add ducts leading to another part of the house that is not traditionally cooled.
+You can also install an air conditioner pad to prevent moisture from the yard that can cause a malfunction to the system.

 Not Sure What The Issue Is?
 Call a Professional